-Dressing technologies have further now developed, with newer adhesives that are designed to ensure low trauma upon removal and which have the ability to be re-positioned.
-These new technologies allow the caregiver further product choices to reduce the skin damage caused by friction and excess moisture with the confidence that an at-risk area of intact skin can be inspected without causing further skin damage or incurring the cost of a dressing change upon each inspection.
+Dressing technologies have further now developed, with newer adhesives that are designed to ensure low trauma upon removal and which have the ability to be re-positioned.22 These new technologies allow the caregiver further product choices to reduce the skin damage caused by friction and excess moisture with the confidence that an at-risk area of intact skin can be inspected without causing further skin damage or incurring the cost of a dressing change upon each inspection.

-AQUACEL® foam dressing is designed to protect against skin breakdown caused by friction or excess moisture and may be used as a part of a comprehensive protocol of care to protect at-risk areas and help prevent pressure ulcer formation.
+AQUACEL[®] Foam dressing is designed to protect against skin breakdown caused by excess moisture, friction or shear force and may be used as a part of a comprehensive protocol of care to protect at-risk areas and help prevent skin damage.